yihuai-gao/robot-message-queue/README.md

 - C++ multi-threading supports fully asynchronous data manipulation without taking up Python main thread
 - ZMQ as the communication backend, supports both tcp and ipc (inter-process communication), ~200 MB/s locally and ~20 MB/s over the network
-- No restriction to data type, as long as it can be serialized to bytes (`pickle.dumps()` for arbitrary data or `robotmq.utils.serialize_numpy()` for nested list/dict/tuple of numpy arrays)
+- No restriction to data type, as long as it can be serialized to bytes (`pickle.dumps()` for arbitrary data or `robotmq.utils.serialize()` for nested list/dict/tuple of numpy arrays)
 - TODO: for the same physical machine, implement shared memory for faster communication

 ## Use Cases